 - Children usually feel relieved if they are able to express and communicate their disturbing feelings in a safe and supportive environment.
 Every child has his/her own way to express emotions.
 Sometimes engaging in a creative activity, such as playing and drawing can facilitate this process.
 Help children find positive ways to express disturbing feelings such as anger, fear and sadness.

-- Encourage an increased sensitive and caring environment around the child.
+- Encourage an increasingly sensitive and caring environment around the child.
 Children need adults’ love and often more dedicated attention during difficult times.

 - If possible, make opportunities for children to play and relax.